bryandaniel1/operation-monitor/readme.md

 ## Purpose

 The purpose of this repository is to provide example implementations of various technologies in Java.
-The source code may also be a reference for JQuery and MySQL statements as these languages were also used in the development of these applications.
-Some of the technologies used in the source code are listed below.
+The source code may also be a reference for JQuery, ReactJS, and MySQL as these technologies were also used in the development of these applications.
+Some of the Java technologies used in the source code are listed below.

 	a) Java Server Faces (JSF)
 	b) Enterprise Java Beans (EJB)